Pettengill–Morron House

+History

-The Pettengill–Morron House, or simply Morron House, is a mansion located in the American city of Peoria, Illinois.
-It was originally built in 1868 for Moses Pettengill, a hardware store owner who came to Peoria from New Hampshire in 1833.
-When Pettengill arrived in Peoria there were 150 people, 30 log cabins and three frame houses.
+The house was originally built in 1868 for Moses Pettengill, a hardware store owner who came to Peoria from New Hampshire in 1833.
+When Pettengill arrived in Peoria, there were 150 people, 30 log cabins, and three frame houses.
+Pettengill and his wife Lucy originally made their home on the site of the present-day Peoria Civic Center from 1836 to 1862.

-The original house on the site, an 1862 construction, was destroyed by fire in 1865.
-The current building was constructed in 1868 in the Second Empire style, and a colonial revival porch and porte-cochere were added in 1900.
+The original house on the site, an 1862 construction that was built for $5,000, was destroyed by fire on December 13, 1865.
+A new brick building was constructed in 1868 in the Second Empire style for the cost of $12,000.
+A Colonial Revival porch and porte-cochere were added in 1900.
 Its original address was 464 Moss Avenue before Peoria's address renumbering in the 1950s.
 The last resident was Miss Jean Morron, who lived there from 1953 until she died in 1966; the Peoria Historical Society acquired the house in 1967.

+Legacy

 The house was listed on the U.S. National Register of Historic Places on April 2, 1976.
 The home is also listed as a contributing member to the West Bluff Historic District, which was added to the National Register in December 1976.
+It was added to the City of Peoria Local Historic Landmark list in December 2021.
+The house received a grant from Landmarks Illinois in 2020 to fund repairs.

 The Peoria Historical Society operates this house and the Judge Flanagan Residence as historic house museums.
+The Pettengill Collection of artifacts was donated by Moses Pettengill's relative, Daisy Peirce Hale.
+The collection includes paintings that were restored and hung in the museum, Blanchard Pettengill's diary of growing up on the Moss Avenue property, and other family history records.